lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Figure: Temperature of the system during annealing.
 The vertical dashed lines mark the transition between the different phases of the simulations.

-..  container:: justify

 Let us also make sure that the box was indeed deformed isotropically during the first stage of the simulation, and then anisotropically by plotting the evolution of the box dimensions over time.

 .. figure:: ../figures/level3/water-adsorption-in-silica/dimensions_evolution-dm.png
     :alt: box dimensions during annealing, from melt to solid